OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Automation/Running-a-command-on-boot.md

 exit 0
 ```

 Here we can see that the commands in this file will be executed after the system initialization, and that he only command being run is `exit 0`.
-Let's change that and get the LEDs on the Expansion Dock to change colors on boot.
+Let's change that and get the RGB LED on the Expansion Dock to change colors on boot.

 To do this, edit your `/etc/rc.local` file to look like this: